jdoleary/Spellmasons/docs/TasksCurrent.md

     - (fixed?) stand alone server goes into infinite loop when all players leave
     - When does stand alone server remove a room?
     - Test standalone server with friends

-# Bugs
-- sound effect lags for 'freeze'
-- Add sounds for dragger death (poisoner alt)
-- **important** For load, it doesn't call "add" on modifiers so if the modifier has any special init logic, it wont run, it just loads the modifier state (see poison for example)
-- prediction was wrong where i had a bloat explode kill another guy with bloat and it showed the 2nd bloat would be at the end of the push but it was at the beginning
-    -it's like the damage doesn't wait for push to be done so it triggers the bloat early
-- archer chose me over decoy that was closer???

-## Tasks
 - use card background for upgrades with different colors depending on rarity
 - rework expand, it's predictions are often way off.
 Maybe it would do better to just increase the radius of all spells?
 - Spell Modifier effects visual representation to stay on units